-What are Hypnic Jerks?
+What are Hypnic Jerks (or twitching)?

 Hypnogogic jerks (also known as sleep starts or hypnic jerks for short) are defined by healthcare professionals as brief contractions of the body that happen suddenly as you’re falling asleep.
 If you’ve ever dozed off and woken up in a jolt after feeling a falling or jumping sensation, you’ve experienced a hypnic jerk!

 These sleep twitches can leave you feeling startled, but they’re quite normal - up to 70 percent of people experience these myoclonic jerks (or involuntary muscle twitches).
 Did you know that hiccups are also a form of myoclonus?
 Just like hiccups, hypnic jerks are not a serious disorder, but they are frustrating, so here are steps you can take to prevent them.

 If you’re sleep-deprived, chances are you experience hypnic jerks more than the average person.
 Why?
 During a normal night of sleep, we enter deep sleep in about 20-30 minutes.
 Right before this, your heart rate slows down, your body temperature decreases, and your body prepares for deep sleep, which is when your brain begins to produce delta waves (very slow brain waves) and you have no muscle activity or eye movement.
 During this period, our bodies are so relaxed, that hypnic jerks are very unlikely to happen.